smokeyfeet/smokeyfeet-site/content/about.md

 and healthy - so join the locals and hop on your bike.
 Renting a bike is one of the best ways to get around town.

-Since our venues are within biking distance of each other it is worth it to rent a bike as well!
+Consider renting a bicycle because the two venues are within biking distance of each other.
 It is a cheap and easy solution to make your way around town.
-We have listed some bike-rental shops that are also in the East of Amsterdam.
-There is a large public transport network in Amsterdam.
-However, if you want to stay out late, renting a bike is the better option.
+We have listed some bike-rental shops that are in the East of Amsterdam.
+There is a large public transport network in Amsterdam, however, there is reduced service at night.
+If you want to stay out late, renting a bike is the better option.

 Bike rental shops: